 To join, please make a cheque payable to Shropshire Botanical Society and send them to the membership secretary, Peta Sams, 14 Ballard Close, Ludlow, SY8 1XH

 The Botanical Society has a large collection of publications and data, all of which is freely available to members and the public, to promote botanical surveying, scientific research and nature conservation.
-The only thing we ask is that you do not plagiarise any of the data we make available or attempt to sell it to anyone, but anyone is free to use it appropriately if you reference the sources in the usual ways.
+Please use this information for your own work and research.
+Ecological consultants are welcome to use it in assessing sites.
+The only thing we ask is that you follow the standard procedures for acknowledging other people’s work when you use it and thus avoid plagiarisation.
+If you need advice for this, please get in touch.

 >> Newsletters Dropbox folder